 The glass effect

 The most notable feature of Windows Aero is the glass effect that sports translucent window frames, dynamic reflections, and very smooth animations.
-Figure A shows the Windows Color and Appearance tool on the desktop.
+This screenshot Windows Color and Appearance tool on the desktop.
 Notice that the Enable Transparency check box is selected by default and I've adjusted the Color Intensity to its lowest setting.
 As you can see, I've placed the Windows Color and Appearance tool over top of the Windows Sidebar Clock and a pair of icons to allow you to see the effect of the translucent window frames.

 Bill Detwiler has nothing to disclose.
 He doesn't hold investments in the technology companies he covers.